kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Responsible Text Use

-Language encodes bias.
+Language encodes bias
-Models amplify patterns.
+Models amplify patterns
 Care remains essential

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.